What is an Attack Surface?

 • How to secure your organization from future data breaches and cyber attacks

 Visibility (and analysis) of your threat landscape is not only important but necessary for resilience against today’s threats.
 The internet is everywhere now, and so is the threat of attack.
-Security strategies become meaningless if you aren’t aware of your precise vulnerabilities making EASM one of the best security practices across the board.
+Security strategies become meaningless if you aren’t aware of your precise vulnerabilities making ASM one of the best security practices across the board.

 Summary

-Understanding your attack surfaces is key to cyber resilience and avoiding a data breach.
-A solution like EASM will empower you to take the reins and reform your cyber security strategy, all the while helping you achieve compliance with new and changing data security stands.
+A solution like ASM will empower you to take the reins and reform your cyber security strategy, all the while helping you achieve compliance with new and changing data security stands.